cloudoperators/greenhouse-extensions/kube-monitoring/README.md

 **Step 1:**

 You can install the `kube-monitoring` package in your cluster by installing it with [Helm](https://helm.sh/docs/helm/helm_install) manually or let the Greenhouse platform lifecycle it for you automatically.
 For the latter, you can either:
-  1. Select the **Kubernetes Monitoring** plugin from the catalog and specify the cluster and required option values.
+  1. Go to Greenhouse dashboard and select the **Kubernetes Monitoring** plugin from the catalog.
+Specify the cluster and required option values.
   2. Create and specify a `Plugin` resource in your Greenhouse central cluster according to the [examples](https://github.com/cloudoperators/greenhouse-extensions/blob/main/kube-monitoring/README.md#examples).

 **Step 2:**